There are three entities that have varying degrees of control over projects in the Melrose Village area, so let’s get to know them!

 Their ideas for improvements do not always consider the impact on the surrounding residential neighborhoods, especially in regards to traffic and parking, of which there is a chronic lack for the patrons of the Melrose businesses.
 Their outreach to both residents and also merchants leaves a lot to be desired.

 3. Mid-City West Neighborhood Council – the one most people have not heard of:

 Neighborhood Councils are city-certified local groups made up of people who, live, work, own property or operate a business in the neighborhood.
 The board members are elected, although these elections are not well publicized and very few people vote in them.

-The MCWNC is supposed to be a voice for the neighborhoods in policy making and projects.
+The MCWNC is in theory, supposed to be a voice for the neighborhoods in policy making and projects.
 It receives a $40,000 grant from the City each year.
-The current board has a number of members who have conflicts of interest, such as also being a member of Melrose BID, personal PAC’s and other special interest involvements and so it is fair to question the judgement and decisions those members make.

 Melrose Village (the area between Fairfax and La Brea and 2 blocks north and south of Melrose) is considered Zone 2 of the MCWNC.
-Our current representative is Nasim Kablan who can be reached at: email@example.com.
+Our current representative is Sam Roseme who can be reached at: firstname.lastname@example.org.